-These guidelines set out the funding requirements for The Power of Her - Infrastructure and Participation Program (IPP), for other sports.
+These guidelines set out the funding requirements for The Power of Her - Infrastructure and Participation Program (IPP), for the sport of football.
 This is the Government's dedicated female grant program to support girls' and women's participation within sport in South Australia.
 The program will provide funding for both infrastructure projects and program and equipment projects that meet the objectives of the program.
-For information relating to IPP Football funding please refer to the IPP Football guidelines.

 The Office for Recreation, Sport and Racing (ORSR) is responsible for administering the program.